smorrrs/Shadow-Tactics-Resources/level_guide.md

 If he's outside and there's an alert, he'll run back to his room.

 There are many ways to kill Yabu.
-Pistols and shuriken won't work, but you can
+Pistols and shuriken won't work, but you can:
 * stab him
 * poison his tea
 * snipe him from the island tower or from inside the compound